Things to Do in Long Beach, CA

 Bars and Nightclubs

-Although Belmont Shore winds down to the water, its evening energy kicks up along 2nd Street, where bars and nightclubs serve everyone from laid-back beer lovers to late-night dancers.
+Belmont Shore’s evening energy kicks up along 2nd Street, where bars and nightclubs serve everyone from laid-back beer lovers to late-night dancers.
 You’ll find cozy spots like The Blind Donkey with craft cocktails and an extensive whiskey list, and lively venues serving Southern comfort and inventive drinks at The Attic.
 Summer brings live music and patio parties that loosen inhibitions, and many places welcome dogs so you can celebrate freedom with your pup.
-Move between pub warmth and dance-floor release; the scene’s inclusive, unpretentious vibe invites you to pick your pace and own the night.

 | Vibe | Why it matters |